Uzbekistan national football team: 2000s

 The 2000 AFC Asian Cup saw the Uzbeks with Japan, Saudi Arabia and Qatar, gaining only a point against the latter with a draw.
 Uzbekistan participated in the first round in order to qualify for the 2002 FIFA World Cup in Japan and South Korea, and eventually made the second round.
 The group contained China, the UAE, Oman and Qatar, and the Uzbeks were unable to make any major breakthrough in the second round, losing twice to the UAE, and suffering two away defeats to China and Oman.
 An away draw to Qatar confirmed Uzbekistan's failure to qualify, despite a late win over already qualified China in the final match.

 Uzbekistan failed to make further impact on the continental stage until they reached the last eight of the 2004 Asian Cup, topping their group after winning all matches, where they were beaten by Bahrain after a penalty shoot-out.
 The country would eventually defeat Iraq in the second qualifying round for the 2006 World Cup in Germany, with goals from Maksim Shatskikh and Alexander Geynrikh sending them through to the last eight.
 They were knocked out in the final stage of the Asian qualification to the 2006 World Cup after losing on the away goals rule to Bahrain.
 The result was subject to controversy as three games were played; the first, a 1–0 win for Uzbekistan was wiped out after FIFA declared the result void after a mistake by Toshimitsu Yoshida, a Japanese referee.
 The replay ended 1–1, and after the return finished 0–0, Uzbekistan were eliminated.

-In the 2007 Asian Cup, Uzbekistan advanced from the group stage by beating Malaysia 5–0 and China PR 3–0.
+In the 2007 AFC Asian Cup, Uzbekistan advanced from the group stage by beating Malaysia 5–0 and China PR 3–0.
 However, Uzbekistan was knocked out of the tournament in the quarter-finals by losing to Saudi Arabia 2–1.